-If you look for the best contemporary spy novels, you’ve probably come across the work of Charles Cumming.
+If you look for the best contemporary spy novels, you’ve probably come across the work of Charles Cumming, a latter-day master of the trade.
 His books, including The Trinity Six, A Spy by Nature, Typhoon, A Colder War, and A Foreign Country represent some of the best espionage fiction to be published in recent years.

 Unlike so many of his competitors in the genre, Cumming’s characters are believable and his plots generally fall somewhere within the bounds of possibility.
 His flawed heroes, Alec Milius and Thomas Kell, resemble John Le Carre’s George Smiley more closely than James Bond, and their adversaries are real-world spy agencies rather than such fantasies as Spectre.